 - Medical assessment of the elder by a medical practitioner.

 - The victim, accompanied by the Social Worker, is encouraged to report the incident to the South African Police Services for criminal investigation.

 - If the perpetrator lives with the victim, arrangements are made to either remove the perpetrator with the assistance of SAPS, or alternate accommodation is secured for the older person.

 - The older person is assessed through the DQ98 (a Dependency Questionnaire) which indicates if the older person can live independently, requires Assisted living, or requires Frail care.

 - Based on the score of the DQ98, options regarding suitable facilities are explored with the older person.

 - The older person is placed in the relevant facility.

 - The Social Worker monitors the older person either in their home in the community or at the placement facility to ensure that he/she receives effective services to reduce the effects of the trauma and prevent any additional trauma.

-As a preventative measure, Tafta also regularly runs awareness programmes on elder abuse in all communities, creating awareness and educating people about the referral structures and services available to both victims and perpetrators.
+As a preventative measure, Tafta also runs programmes in communities, creating awareness and educating people about the signs of elder abuse and the services available to both victims and perpetrators.